-Georgetown is committed to a holistic admission process, and transfer files are reviewed by Admission Committees composed of faculty, deans, current students who were transfers themselves, and admission officers.
+Georgetown is committed to a holistic admission process, and transfer files are reviewed by Admission Committees.
 Typically, a cumulative B+ average or higher is recommended for transfer admission consideration.

 Georgetown admits transfer students who have attended community colleges and four-year colleges and universities.
 Transfer applicants must have graduated from high school or earned a high school diploma equivalent, and should have completed at least one full-time semester of at least twelve transferable credits, or the equivalent, on the college level but no more than four full-time semesters.
 High school students currently enrolled in a dual enrollment program, earning both high school and college credit towards their high school graduation requirements, must submit the first-year application.

-In recent years the Admissions Committee has had the opportunity to consider transfer applicants for Spring admission (January 2021 for current applicants) in addition to our traditional Fall transfer class.
-The Committee’s ability to consider Spring transfer applicants varies from year to year, but in the likely event Spring 2021 consideration is possible we welcome applicants to indicate interest in Spring admission, either in addition to Fall 2020 consideration of solely for Spring 2021.
-Applicants who indicate an interest in both Fall 2020 and Spring 2021 consideration, will first be reviewed for Fall 2020 admission.
+In recent years the Admissions Committee has had the opportunity to consider transfer applicants for Spring admission (January 2021 and 2022 for current applicants) in addition to our traditional Fall transfer class.
+The Committee’s ability to consider Spring transfer applicants varies from year to year.
+Applicants who indicate an interest in both Fall 2021 and Spring 2022 consideration, will first be reviewed for Fall 2021 admission.
 Indicating an additional interest in Spring consideration will not lessen any applicant’s chances of Fall admission.
-(NB: As students must spend a minimum of four full semesters and earn 60 credits in residency at Georgetown to earn a degree, only candidates with an estimated 45 credit/hours or less of completed coursework by June 2020 – rising sophomores and not rising juniors – will be considered for January 2021 admission.)
+(NB: As students must spend a minimum of four full semesters and earn 60 credits in residency at Georgetown to earn a degree, only candidates with an estimated 45 credit/hours or less of completed coursework by June 2021 – rising sophomores and not rising juniors – will be considered for January 2022 admission.)

 Transfer applicants must provide official college/university transcripts from all previous institutions, as well as a completed Dean’s Report, Professor’s Report and Secondary School Report that includes the final high school transcript.
 Transfer applicants are required to provide either an SAT or ACT exam as part of the application process, unless the candidate has been out of high school for five or more years prior to the date of intended matriculation at Georgetown.